 New Harvard Study: Cannabis Does Not Cause Schizophrenia

-A new Harvard study published in the journal Schizophrenia Research has found evidence that cannabis use, regardless of how often or in what quantitieslarge_15749_madmanogbud_1333590824, does not lead to an increase in schizophrenia, despite decades of propaganda to the contrary.
+A new Harvard study published in the journal Schizophrenia Research has found evidence that cannabis use, regardless of how often or in what quantities, does not lead to an increase in schizophrenia, despite decades of propaganda to the contrary.

 For the study, researchers examined patients separated into four sample-groups; “sample 1: 87 non-psychotic controls with no drug use; sample 2: 84 non-psychotic controls with cannabis use; sample 3: 32 patients with a schizophrenia spectrum psychosis with no drug use; sample 4: 76 patients with schizophrenia spectrum psychosis with cannabis use.
 All cannabis using subjects used this drug during adolescence, and no other substance, with the exception of alcohol.
 Structured interviews of probands and family informants were used to obtain diagnostic information about probands and all their known relatives.”